Awards & Achievements

 Happy to announce that my scratchboard " Last Light ll " Great- Horned Owl has been selected for inclusion in the 11th edition of the " Strokes of Genius" book.
 This publication features the best of drawing being done today and is a privelage to be in as the competition is tough every year. l am pleased to be chosen as there are so many talented artists working in these mediums.

 My scratchboard "Mimes"- Baldie Cows was chosen as a finalist in this year's competition.
-This is my eighth time being chosen.
+This is my seventh time being chosen.
 Any recognition is good recognition so l am pleased.

 As a result of being a finalist 7 times, the Artist's Magazine has given me a "Spotlight" feature in the June issue of their magazine.
 The artwork featured is my painting " The Explorer" -Bewick's Wren which was a 2017 finalist.